DerekCresswell/CSC207-Course-Notes/interfaces/Readme.md

 Just as above, we will time this part of the function by calling `currentTimeMillis` before and after our code runs.

-Lastly, we want to see how long it takes to search these lists.
+Our next step is to see how long it takes to search these lists.
 We will only look for a few items within the list to get a sense of the performance.
 For this, we can use the `contains` method of the `List` interface which will return a `boolean` based on whether the list contains our item.
 Let's look for a few elements near the start and the end of the list.